arunkjoyson/SEP_Assignement2/README.md

 ## Assumptions:

-- Training data modifications impact AI model performance and need traceability.
+1. Training data modifications impact AI model performance and need traceability.
-- Developers need to track changes to debug and refine datasets.
+2. Developers need to track changes to debug and refine datasets.

 ## Validation:

-- Identify if developers currently struggle with tracking data modifications.
+- Identify if developers currently struggle with tracking data modifications.[1]
   - **Follow-Up Questions:**
     - How do you currently track modifications to your training data?
     - What challenges do you face with the current tracking methods?

 - Determine if auditing improves dataset consistency and debugging.
+[2]
   - **Follow-Up Questions:**
     - How has auditing impacted your ability to maintain dataset consistency?
     - Can you provide examples of how auditing has helped in debugging issues?

-- Test the impact of detailed logs on system performance and usability.
+- Test the impact of detailed logs on system performance and usability.[1]
   - **Follow-Up Questions:**
     - How do detailed logs affect your system's performance?
     - What features would improve the usability of audit logs for you?